Venafi/vault-pki-monitor-venafi/README.md

     $ vault write pki/venafi-policy/visibility import_roles="venafi-role" zone="DevOps\\Vault Monitor"
     ```

-    **Venafi Cloud**:
+    **Venafi as a Service**:

     ```text
     $ vault write pki/venafi-policy/visibility \
-        import_roles="venafi-role" venafi_secret="cloud" zone="Business App\\Enterprise CIT"
+        import_roles="venafi-role" venafi_secret="vaas" zone="Business App\\Enterprise CIT"
     ```

 ## Usage

-Venafi Policy limits the PKI role based on Venafi Platform policies or Venafi Cloud zones.
+Venafi Policy limits the PKI role based on Trust Protection Platform policies or Venafi as a
-Policy enforcement is configured using the special *venafi-policy* path which InfoSec teams can
+Service Issuing Template rules.
+Policy enforcement is configured using the special *venafi-policy*
-use to require compliance from a Vault CA. The Venafi monitoring plugin also places these
+path which InfoSec teams can use to require compliance from a Vault CA. The Venafi monitoring plugin
-requests in a queue that get imported back to Venafi Trust Protection Platform or Venafi Cloud.
+can also add the resulting certificates to a queue for them to be imported into TPP or VaaS.

 1. Generate a certificate by writing to the Vault CA and the Venafi role.